Header Image

 The Demon of Unrest

-In Charleston on December 27, 1860, following Major Anderson’s occupation of Fort Sumter, newly elected Governor Francis W. Pickens ordered the South Carolina militia to seize remaining federal properties in Charleston Harbor.
-Although the governorship was mainly ceremonial, Pickens acted against the state legislature’s objections.
-The first target was Castle Pinckney, taken by around 150 militia members who, after scaling the fort’s walls, found it nearly empty, occupied only by a lieutenant and some workmen.
-They raised the palmetto flag, much to the dismay of Kate Skillen, the young daughter of the ordnance sergeant, who lamented the flag’s introduction.
+Turmoil in Charleston began on December 27, 1860, when Major Anderson took control of Fort Sumter, prompting Governor Francis W. Pickens to act swiftly.
+Despite the largely ceremonial nature of the governorship, Pickens disregarded objections from the state legislature and ordered the South Carolina militia to seize all remaining federal properties in Charleston Harbor.
+The first target was Castle Pinckney, which was overtaken by around 150 militia members who scaled the fort’s walls to find it nearly deserted, occupied only by a lieutenant and a few workers.
+The militia raised the palmetto flag, a move that deeply upset Kate Skillen, the young daughter of the ordnance sergeant, who found the sight of the flag a bitter symbol of change and unrest.

-Meanwhile, Mary Chesnut had returned to Charleston after Christmas, meeting her husband James, a delegate to the secession convention.
-They stayed at a well-appointed boarding house, where news of Anderson’s move to Sumter stirred fear and excitement, prompting other states to secure federal properties to hasten their secession efforts.
-Mary reflected on her upbringing in pro-states’ rights households, expressing doubts about the capabilities of South Carolina’s leadership, criticizing the aging politicians in charge.
+As the situation in Charleston grew more intense, Mary Chesnut returned to the city after spending Christmas away, reuniting with her husband James, who was a delegate to the secession convention.
+They took residence in a well-appointed boarding house, where news of Anderson’s occupation of Fort Sumter further fueled the growing anxiety.
+The fear and excitement that spread throughout Charleston sparked a wave of urgency in other Southern states, prompting them to secure federal properties and expedite their own secession processes.
+Mary, reflecting on her upbringing in pro-states’ rights households, voiced doubts about the capabilities of South Carolina’s leadership, criticizing the older generation of politicians in charge.
+Her perspective offered a glimpse into the underlying discontent with the state’s political establishment, as she questioned whether the state’s leadership could effectively navigate the mounting crisis.

 Note